Spreading risk

 I would advise anyone to speak to their mortgage manager and look at the option of splitting the home loan into portions on different terms.
 For example, part of the home loan could roll over in one year, another part in two years or four years and so on.Jarrod Kerr, Kiwibank Chief Economist

-The second silver lining coming off the back of the higher living costs is that incomes will continue to rise, Kerr says.
-“We are seeing some signs of softer price pressure going forward and incomes will run above that, so that will be a much better situation for households in 2024,” Kerr said.
+The second silver lining is that incomes may continue to rise, Kerr says.
+“The cost of living crisis may improve this year.
+We are seeing some signs of softer price pressures and incomes may run above inflation, so that would be a much better situation for households in 2024,” Kerr said.

 The majority of our home loan customers have been resilient during mortgage rate rises so far, Kiwibank’s Senior Product Manager in Home Lending Richie McLay says.

-- see our guide on how to create a budget
+- See our guide on how to create a budget

-- read our tips to help you get on top of debt
+- Read our tips to help you get on top of debt

 Maximise interest on savings